fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

     (run main (/ 1.0 60))
     ```

+CONGRATULATIONS! 🎉🎉🎉🎉🎉🎉

-CONGRATULATIONS! 🎉🎉🎉🎉🎉🎉 You have successfully created a game!
-Give it a whirl and see hoow many points you can get!
+You have successfully created a game!

+Give it a whirl and see how many points you can get!